 If a “Spontaneous Untrained Volunteer” (SUV) travels and works with your team, have them complete this form/waiver, and send it to the state DR office along with your team’s Personal Info Forms after the deployment.

 The Unit Leader will complete and turn in a team roster.
-There are several ways to do this – choose one of these ways:
+It is very important that this form is completed and turned in before you deploy because it is used to write up insurance for your team.
+There are several ways to submit a roster – choose one of these ways:

 - via Formstack (online) at this link: Formstack Roster